University Clearing guide 2021

-- Treat the phone call as a job interview – Before calling, think about your best selling points as a student (keep your CV and personal statement to hand in case you need a prompt).
+- Treat the phone call like a job interview – Before calling, think about your best selling points as a student (keep your CV and personal statement to hand in case you need a prompt).

 - Research the course – You don't need to know the entire course inside out before calling unis, but make sure you at least have a vague idea of what modules you'll be doing and what makes this course different from others.